archerja/ntt/README.md

 # ntt.py - NAME THAT TUNE

-This python3 script will create a menu from a list of local songs to use in a simple "Name That Tune" game.
+This python3 script will create a menu from a list of local songs, in up to 9 different directories, to use in a simple "Name That Tune" game.
+It allows you to hear the first 5 seconds of the song, then select options until the answer is requested.
+You can manually keep track of team names and scores (2 teams).

 It works really well with compilation albums (various artists).
 I use it with a Raspberry Pi connected to my TV.
 I use a 128 GB SD card, without GUI, and a display resolution of 640x480 60Hz 4:3 (CEA Mode 1).